aigerimdev/hamming/README.md

 5. Can we use lowercase letters like "a", "t", etc.? ✅ → Yes, but convert to uppercase before comparison.
 6. Should we validate that the strands contain only DNA letters (A, T, C, G)?
-→ Yes, raise an error or return 0 if invalid.
+→ Yes, raise an error ✅
 7. What if input is not a string (like numbers or None)?
 → Return 0 or raise an error. ✅

-Option 1: Use a for loop with index
+Psedocode:
-Loop through from 0 to length of the string
+defina a function hamming_distance (strand1, strand2):
-Compare letter at position i in both strands
+if one of the string is not a string then return 0 if length of strand1 is not equal to strand2: raise an vallue Error update strands to upper case. defina a variable {} to store valid_dna {'A', 'T', 'G', 'C'}

-Option 2: Use a for-each loop with zip
+defina avariable to count differneces between two strands diff_count = 0 defaul value is 0

-Pair letters from both strings together
+for i in range loop from 0, to length of strand1: if strand1[i] not in valid_dna: raise ValueError if strand2[i] not in valid_dna: raise an valueError if strand1[i] != strand2[i]: add + 1 to diff_count
-Compare each pair
+return total of different counts